jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-leverage existing email chains to convince victims to do something, such as update an associated bank account with a deposit.67At the time of writing, one of these was fake.2024 DBIR Incident Classification Patterns37Low tech, high costUnfortunately, the bad news comes next, which is that BECs continue to have a substantial financial impact on organizations.
+leverage existing email chains to convince victims to do something, such as update an associated bank account with a deposit.
+2024 DBIR Incident Classification Patterns
+Figure 34\.
+Top Action varieties in Social
+Engineering incidents (n\=3,647\)
+67At the time of writing, one of these was fake.
+38
+Figure 36\.
+Median transaction size for BECs
+Low tech,
+high cost
+Unfortunately, the bad news comes next, which is that BECs continue to have a substantial financial impact on organizations.
 Figure 36 captures the